romenti/Quality_Online_Genealogies/Cleaned_Datasets/README.md

 - sweden_<year>.RData: .RData files with Swedish population counts by age and sex from HMD and from FamiLinx in selected years

+The cleaned data sets can be downloaded [https://osf.io/ydzfq/].